Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Getting Around Warsaw by Train

 One method of getting around Warsaw during a long layover is by taking the train.
-I took the train to and from Warsaw Chopin Airport to the city center of Warsaw.
+I took the train to and from Warsaw Chopin Airport to the city center.

 Warsaw Train